odoo/documentation/content/applications/finance/fiscal_localizations/mexico.rst

 Factor type
 ~~~~~~~~~~~

-The *Factor Type* field is pre-loaded in the default taxes.
-If new taxes are created, you need to
+Both the *SAT Tax Type* and *Factor Type* field are pre-loaded in the default taxes.
+If new taxes
-make sure to configure this field.
-To do so, go to :menuselection:`Accounting --> Configuration -->
+are created, you need to make sure to configure this field.
+To do so, go to :menuselection:`Accounting
-Taxes`, then enable the :guilabel:`Factor Type` field in the :guilabel:`Advanced Options` tab for
+--> Configuration --> Taxes`, then fill both fields in the :guilabel:`Advanced Options` tab for
 all records, with the :guilabel:`Tax Type` set as :guilabel:`Sales`.

+Odoo **only** supports three groups of Tax Types: `IVA`, `ISR` or `IEPS`.

 .. image:: mexico/mx-factor-type.png
    :align: center